 10) Switch to Energy-Star certified products.

 The best commercial refrigerators and freezers are proven to keep food at specific temperatures.
-Whether you’re in a hot kitchen environment or a cold storage site, you’ll deal with frequent door openings.
+You’ll deal with frequent door openings in a hot kitchen environment or a cold storage site.
 Equipment that meets these criteria will significantly save your next industrial freezer installation.

 Commercial Refrigeration Energy Standards & Guidelines